 Once the offer is accepted, you’ll be closing on your new home in a bit over a month.

-During this time you’ll have a home inspection, an appraisal, a title search and your loan will be prepared.
+During this time, you’ll have a home inspection, an appraisal, a title search, and your loan will be prepared.

 You’ll put a down payment down and provide money for any closing costs you’re responsible for.

-Finally, you’ll review and sign many documents and you’ll be handed the keys to your brand new home.
+Finally, you’ll review and sign many documents, and you’ll be handed the keys to your brand new home.

-Congratulations on taking the leap to homeownership!
+Congratulations on leaping homeownership!

 The process can be intimidating, but if you do a little research before you begin the buying process and follow this advice, you can make buying a home much easier.